 2.)
 I am exaggerating.

 Where does that stem from?
 Why don’t we ever believe people?
 What kind of proof do we need to provide in order for someone to accept what we are saying is honest?
 This is a very common theme, especially when I am talking to men about my parent’s drinking.
 I don’t mean to be sexist but I am just speaking from my own experience.
-Anytime I have shared with a guy that my parents’ have a drinking problem, they immediately want to downplay it or prove that I am mistaken.
+Anytime I have shared with a guy that my mom has a drinking problem, they immediately want to downplay it or prove that I am mistaken.
 Its exasperating.

 I am lucky, well actually this is unlucky, that my mom does have quite a resume for alcoholism.
 She has been arrested, she has lost jobs because of her drinking, she binge drinks, she hides her drinking, and it has been going on for years.
 She knows its a problem.
 She goes to AA and goes to therapy.
 She just…isn’t doing great regardless.
 Because of these things, people usually end up believing me.
 What if she hadn’t been arrested though?
 What if she hadn’t lost any jobs?
 What if she was just unbelievably lucky and scooted past authorities and coworkers?
 Would these guys have dismissed my mother’s alcoholism and assumed I was stretching the truth?
 I can’t say.
 It does seem that I really have to convince them of this first before we can move on to empathy.
 Newsflash, I have been dealing with this my whole life.
 I know what it is and I know what defines it.
 Trust me, she meets the criteria.